Algorithmic subsampling under multiway clustering: The Multiway Algorithmic Subsampling

 \begin{assumption}[Sampling] (i) $\left(W_{ij}\right)_{(i,j)\in \mathbb{N}^2}$ is an infinite sequence of separately exchangeable d-dimensional random vectors.
 That is, for any permutations $\pi_1$ and $\pi_2$ of $\mathbb{N}$, we have $\left(W_{ij}\right)_{(i,j)\in \mathbb{N}^2} \overset{\text{d}}{=} \left(W_{\pi_1\left(i\right)\pi_2\left(j\right)}\right)_{\left(i,j\right)\in \mathbb{N}^2}.$ (ii) $\left(W_{ij}\right)_{\left(i,j\right)\in \mathbb{N}^2}$ is dissociated.
 That is, for any $\left(c_1,c_2\right)\in \mathbb{N}^2$, $\left(W_{ij}\right)_{i\in [c_1],j\in [c_2]}$ is independent of $\left(W_{ij}\right)_{i\in [c_1]^c,j\in [c_2]^c}.$ \end{assumption}

 Part (i) requires a form of the identical distribution condition in separate permutations of the $i$ index and the $j$ index.
 Although we relax the independent sampling, we maintain a form of the identical distribution as such.
-Part (ii) requires that sets of observations are independent if they do not share the same $i$ index or the same $j$ index.
+Part (ii) requires that sets of observations are independent if they do not share the same $i$ index or the same $j$ index, i.e., $\left(W_{ij}: i \in \{1,...,c_1\},j \in \{1,...,c_2\}\right)$ and $\left(W_{ij}: i \in \{c_1+1,...\},j \in \{c_2+1,...\}\right)$ are assumed to be independent for any $(c_1,c_2)\in \mathbb{N}^2$.
 However, any observations are sharing either the same $i$ index or the same $j$ index, then they are allowed to be arbitrarily dependent.
 For example, in the scanner data, two observations in the same market $i$ may be dependent due to a common demand shock, and likewise two observations in the same product $j$ may also be dependent due to a common supply shock.